bbauska/ibm-intermediate-web-dev/README.md

 </p>

 The first concept is Entry.
-The initial point from which the frontend project\'s dependencies are gathered is known as an entry point.
+The initial point from which the frontend project&apos;s dependencies are gathered is known as an entry point.
 This is a basic JavaScript file.
 These dependencies then create a dependency graph.
 The default entry point for Webpack is src/index.js, and it is configurable.
 Webpack can have multiple entry points that produce